 About 100,000 foreigners from the United States choose Costa Rica as their permanent place of residence.
 Only about half of these foreign residents from the U.S. have followed the legal path of residency, while the rest live in a state of “perpetual tourism.”
-Long-term tourists, however, they have seen their lives become more complicated in the past few years.
+However, long-term tourists have seen their lives become more complicated in the past few years.

 Residency: The Alternative to Perpetual Tourism

-Constant Visa runs to bordering Panama and Nicaragua gets old fast.
+Constant Visa runs to bordering Panama, and Nicaragua gets old fast.
 There is a better solution to all this hassle and uncertainty, and it involves applying for resident status.
-There are plenty strategies and approaches to residency.
+There are plenty of strategies and approaches to residency.

 Costa Rica offers feasible options for foreigners who wish to become legal residents.
-There are different immigrant categories, which also include students and workers who contracted for specific projects by companies doing business in Costa Rica.
+There are different immigrant categories, including students and workers who contracted for specific projects by companies doing business in Costa Rica.
 Click here to see what category fits your needs best. www.crie.cr/en/residency-categories

 If you would like to apply for legal permanent residency in Costa Rica and have all of your immigration questions answered, please contact us at +506-8373-2085 or complete our free assessment questionnaire.